 With the advantages of being a close, wide and deep bay (because it is surrounded by mountains from three sides, and the water is calm throughout the year), Cam Ranh Bay is able to harbor large-tonnage ships of about 10 thousand tons right to the port and 20 thousand tons to the bay door.
 Cam Ranh Bay’s beauty has been well known for a long time.
 Mountains and sea are combined to form a masterpiece of the natural marvels throughout Cam Ranh.
 The bay maintains major contrasting colors: the white color of sand, the blue color of the sea and sky, and the green from mountains and trees all year long.

-natural beauty, history, and culture
+Natural beauty, history, and culture

 When you’re not enjoying on-site activities like jet skiing, kayaking, and parasailing, discover this picture-perfect, southern Vietnam paradise.
-Enjoy the serenity and awe-inspiring beauty of nearby beaches like Bai Dai and Binh Tien, visit the unique Buddhist Tu Van Pagoda festooned with shells and coral, and spot tropical fish on a snorkeling expedition at Hon Mun Marine Protected Area.
+Enjoy the serenity and awe-inspiring beauty of nearby beaches like Bai Dai and Binh Tien, visit the unique Buddhist Tu Van Pagoda adorned with shells and coral, and spot tropical fish on a snorkeling expedition at Hon Mun Marine Protected Area.
 Definitely make a day trip to Binh Hung Island, known for its spectacular scenery, unique beach stones, and delicious lobster.

 Just 45 kilometers from the Cam Ranh, lively Nha Trang is the seaside capital of the Khánh Hòa province, offering shops, restaurants, and nightlife, as well as plenty of cultural attractions.
 Stop by the ornate Po Nagar Cham Towers, built between the 7th and 12th centuries and still used for worship by practicing Buddhists.
 Experience the amazing scuba diving and snorkeling that the area has to offer, scoop up souvenirs at the Dam Market, soak in a mud bath at Thap Ba Hot Springs, and climb the steps to the top of the 19th century Long Son Pagoda, which is opulently decorated with mosaic dragons and near Vietnam’s largest outdoor Buddha statue.
 While here, you can also enjoy delicious fresh seafood dishes, among many other local delicacies.

-NEARBY PLACES to Cam RANH
+NEARBY PLACES TO CAM RANH

 - Alexandre Yersin Museum